 On 2 October 2007, Corinthia Palace Hotel Company Limited entered into a Build-Operate-Transfer agreement with Palm City Ltd effective from 6 July 2006.
 The arrangement, which gives Palm City Ltd the right to operate the Palm City Residences in Janzour, Libya for a period of 65 years, contains a lease element which is classified as an operating lease.
-The payment for the operating lease element has been estimated at €494,827 on the basis of the original lease granted by the Government of Libya to Corinthia Palace Hotel Company Limited, and is classified as a lease prepayment.
-At 1 January 2019, the remaining lease prepayment amounting to €399,760 was classified as right-of-use asset under property, plant and equipment (Note 15).
+The payment for the operating lease element has been estimated at \notin 494,827 on the basis of the original lease granted by the Government of Libya to Corinthia Palace Hotel Company Limited, and is classified as a lease prepayment.
+At 1 January 2019, the remaining lease prepayment amounting to \notin 384,516 was classified as right-of-use asset under property, plant and equipment (Note 15).

 The lease contracts for power generators have a term for one year commencing in 2015 and 2018, both of which have an automatic renewal period for an indefinite term unless otherwise terminated.
 The lease contracts can be terminated anytime by the lessee by giving the lessor one month notice prior to termination date.
 At 1 January 2019, management had the intention to lease the power generators up until 31 December 2020.
 The group classifies its lease as right-of-use asset under property, plant and equipment.
+Both leases were terminated at the end of the year.